 It is also crucial to add a click-to-call button to make it easier for leads to book appointments.

 Regarding social proof, showcasing before and after results for major processes works excellently to increase landing page conversions.

 Mortgage companies need a lot of customer information before finding what type of property a prospect wants to get funded.
-But asking so many questions on a landing page form is not possible.
+But asking so many questions on a landing page form is not possible, making it hard to scale your lending business.
 To solve this issue, multi-step forms are used on a mortgage landing page to make it easier for prospects to share information.

 A mortgage landing page’s copy must also include the duration and process of loan clearance.
 It helps prospects who need urgent approvals get the crucial info directly instead of going through long documents.

 For example: Union Home Loan Inc. provides real estate loans.
 On its landing page, we have used a multi-step form, highlighted the loan approval period in the subhead, and further expanded it by explaining the approval process.
 Every element on this page helps bring in landing page conversions.

 Sometimes, a company’s services are very similar to competitors.
 Here, the USP of a product or service helps set the brand apart.
 A comparison table is a great way to showcase what all a brand offers better than its competitors and increase it’s landing page conversions.

 For example: Not for Profit Funeral Plans, a company that offers cremation and burial services, competes with many other companies.
 Realising that the price is what makes them stand out, the company has used a cost comparison chart to highlight it.

 The thing to notice in this example is that Funeral Plans have added the comparison table to the hero section/ above the fold of the page.
 So it becomes the first thing visitors see when they enter the page, and USP gets communicated immediately.